microsoft/vso-extension-tools/README.md

 #### Examples

-`vset publish --root . --output-path C:\temp\myextension.vsix --manifest-glob **/*.json --gallery-url https://gallery.visualstudio.com --token xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
+`vset publish --root . --output-path C:\temp\myextension.vsix --manifest-glob **/*.json --token xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`

-`vset publish --vsix C:\temp\existingextension.vsix --gallery-url https://gallery.visualstudio.com --token xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
+`vset publish --vsix C:\temp\existingextension.vsix --token xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`

 `vset publish` - use ./settings.vset.json (see below) to publish a VSIX (which may be packaged also, depending on the presence of the publish.vsixPath property

 ### Create and Delete Publisher
 These commands are used to create or delete a publisher.
-When creating a publisher, you must specify the same galleryUrl and token that are required for publishing (either using a settings.vset.json file or command line options).
+When creating a publisher, you must specify the same token that is required for publishing (either using a settings.vset.json file or command line options).

 `create-publisher [options] <unique_name> <display_name> <description>`

 `delete-publisher [options] <unique_name>`

 #### Examples
-`vset create-publisher "fabrikamCorp" "Fabrikam, inc." "This is Fabrikam, inc.'s main publisher." --gallery-url https://gallery.visualstudio.com --token xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
+`vset create-publisher "fabrikamCorp" "Fabrikam, inc." "This is Fabrikam, inc.'s main publisher." --token xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`

 `vset delete-publisher "fabrikamCorp"` - Use a settings.vset.json file (see below)